pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 ### Overview
 There are two ways to implement CTE:
 1. Merge: just like view, CTE is expanded on where it's used.
-2. Materialization: use temporary storage to store the result of CTE, and read the temporary storage when use CTE.
+2. Materialization: use temporary storage to store the result of CTE, and read the temporary storage when using CTE.

 `Merge` is normally a better way to implement CTE, because optimizer can pushdown predicates from outer query to inner query.
 But when CTE is referenced multiple times, `Materialization` will be better.
 And recursive CTE can only be implemented by `Materialization`.

-For simplicity, this design doc only use `Materialization` to implement both non-recursive and recursive CTE.
+For simplicity, this design doc only uses `Materialization` to implement both non-recursive and recursive CTE.
 So there is no need to consider how to choose between these two methods, so as to reduce the chance of bugs.
 And in the near future, `Merge` will be definitely supported to implement non-recursive CTE.

 `RowContainer` will be used to store the materialized result.
 The result will first reside in memory, and when the memory usage exceeds `tidb_mem_quota_query`, intermediate results will be spilled to disk.

-For recursive CTE, the optimizer has no way to accurately know the number of iteration.
-So we use seed part's cost as CTE's cost.
+For recursive CTE, the optimizer has no way to accurately know the number of iterations.
+So we use the seed part's cost as CTE's cost.
 Also we will add a system variable `cte_max_recursion_depth` to control the max iteration number.
 If the maximum iteration number is reached, an error will be returned.